Minimally Invasive Surgery: Foot & Ankle

 EPF is a simple out-patient procedure that takes approximately 10 minutes.
 It is performed under general or local anesthesia with sedation using one or two small (1 cm) incisions on the side(s) of one’s heel.
-An Endoscope, or small camera is used by the surgeon to visualize the tight plantar fascia.
+To visualize a patient’s tight plantar fascia, the surgeon uses a small camera, also known as an endoscope.
 A small hook blade is then deployed to cut, or “release” the plantar fascia, thereby relieving the problematic excessive tension and relieving the pain.
-One stitch is placed in each incision and the patient is able to bear weight immediately and return to activity as tolerated.
-This procedure has been widely accepted and proven to be safe and effective for over 30 years.
+One stitch is placed in each incision and the patient is able to bare weight immediately and return to activity as tolerated.
+This procedure has been widely accepted and proven to be a safe and effective treatment option for over 30 years.

-Procedure: Ankle Arthroscopy / Conditions Treated – Ankle Pain, Ankle Arthritis, Bone Spurs, Ligament and Cartilage Injuries
+Conditions Treated: Ankle Pain, Ankle Arthritis, Bone Spurs, Ligament and Cartilage Injuries

-Other contractures around the foot and ankle can also be treated with minimal incisions such as tight Achilles tendon (Equinus) which often results in forefoot pressure or wounds in Diabetics.
-When this tendon is released, usually in the operating room through three small incisions, wound will disappear.
+Other contractures around the foot and ankle can also be treated with minimal incisions such as a tight Achilles (equinus) which often results in forefoot pressure or wounds in diabetics.
+When this tendon is released, usually in the operating room through three small incisions, the wound will disappear.
 Met-Adductus, Varus or Valgus deformities are often more complex and result in the patients walking abnormally, preventing their foot hitting the ground in the normal, flat position.
-Fortunately, in some cases, these deformities can be treated with minimally invasive tendon releases as well.
+Fortunately, in some cases, these deformities can be treated with minimally invasive tendon releases, as well.
 These procedures will allow patients to recover quickly and to walk in regular shoes, sometimes with a brace or a boot, almost immediately.
 Tenotomies, or tendon releases through minimal incisions, have been an accepted form of surgery for well over 50 years.

-Procedure: Subchondroplasty / Conditions Treated- OCD’s, Bone Cysts, Bone Contusions, Stress Reactions and Stress Fractures
+Conditions Treated: OCD’s, Bone Cysts, Bone Contusions, Stress Reactions and Stress Fractures

 At Certified Foot and Ankle Specialists, our board-certified podiatrists and surgeons can properly diagnose your foot or ankle condition to determine which treatment option is right for you.
 If you do require a minimally invasive procedure, we can walk you through the entire process so you know just what to expect.
 Schedule your appointment today!
 1-855-550-FEET